Blog/Hexarelin Dosage Guide: Protocols

 What is the best hexarelin dosage for beginners?

-Start with 100 mcg once daily, injected subcutaneously on an empty stomach (morning fasted is the simplest timing).
-This produces roughly 70-90% of the maximal GH response while minimizing cortisol and prolactin elevation.
-Run for 4-6 weeks, then take 6-8 weeks off before repeating.
+100 mcg once daily, subcutaneously, on an empty stomach.
+Morning fasted is the simplest timing.
+At this dose you get roughly 70 to 90% of the maximal GH response while keeping cortisol and prolactin moderate.
+Run for 4 to 6 weeks, then take 6 to 8 weeks off before repeating.
+There is no reason to start higher; you capture nearly all the benefit at 100 mcg.

 How long can I run hexarelin before it stops working?